jcr0916-hue/federatedrepublic/docs/CONSTITUTIONAL-DESIGN-PRINCIPLES.md

 around it.*
 *Example flagged in Article I review: §1.1 does this well — Legislature doesn't fund legal aid → courts appoint anyway.*
+*Attested catch, 19.09 — this test found and fixed a real gap. §2.5(6)(iii) resolved a tie on equal continuous service by deferring entirely to statute, with no constitutional fallback, while the exactly parallel §2.9(6)(iii) resolved it self-executingly ("the oldest by age holds the office").
+With no tiebreaker statute enacted, acting Civic Consul authority was indeterminate at the moment the office needed filling. §2.6.a(2) carried the identical gap.
+Both now state a floor.
+A related tie in §2.6.a(4) was reviewed and deliberately left to statute: it is second-order, reachable only where vote counts and continuous service are both tied, and its consequence is bounded.*
+*Scan note, 19.09: all 129 statutory delegations were checked for this.
+Most are correctly pitched and need nothing. §10.1(4) supplies a global fallback for publication timing — "Otherwise a constitutionally required record is published as soon as possible" — which alone rescues roughly twenty delegations that look exposed in isolation.
+The genuinely exposed remainder is small: §15.3(2) (Remediation Plan clock on the devolution ladder), §9.8 (pool restoration clock), §11.1 (no deadline to establish the emergency procedure).*

 ---